tk755/q/README.md

     "…and that's why you never trust a penguin with your ice cream!"
     ```

-## Follow-up Interactions
+## Follow-up Commands

-Omitting an explicit command enables chatting about the previous response.
-This creates a command chain, which allows for many useful follow-up interactions.
+`q` allows you to build on previous responses by prompting it without an explicit command.
+This enables many useful follow-up interactions.

 - Iterative refinement: